Coal Point

 An assessment of population growth drivers in Coal Point reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of the Coal Point statistical area (Lv2) is estimated to be around 1,754 as of November 2025.
-This represents an increase of 5 people since the 2021 Census, which recorded a population of 1,749.
-The change was inferred from AreaSearch's estimate of the resident population at 1,685 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 1 validated new address since the Census date.
-This results in a population density ratio of 1,318 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+As of February 2026, the estimated population of the suburb of Coal Point is around 1,753 people.
+This figure represents an increase of 4 individuals since the 2021 Census, which recorded a population of 1,749.
+The change was inferred from the resident population estimate of 1,685 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 1 validated new address since the Census date.
+This results in a population density ratio of 1,318 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
 Interstate migration contributed approximately 60% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2-level projections released in 2022 with a base year of 2021 are utilized.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to demographic trends, the Coal Point (SA2) is expected to experience population growth just below the median of regional areas nationally.
-By 2041, the area is projected to expand by 205 persons, reflecting an overall gain of 8.8% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb of Coal Point is expected to experience population growth just below the median of regional areas across the nation.
+By the year 2041, the area is projected to expand by 198 persons, reflecting a total gain of 8.6% over the 17-year period.

 Frequently Asked Questions - Population